Varo Bank Review

 For online security, Varo uses 256-bit AES encryption to protect your sensitive information.

 If your debit card is lost or stolen, you can easily freeze it directly from the mobile app.
-If you’re worried that your account has been compromised, you can reach out to Varo directly via email or phone.
+If you’re worried that your account has been compromised, you can contact Varo directly via email or phone.

-When you need some help, Varo’s customer service team is available via online chat, over the phone or by email.
+When you need help, Varo’s customer service team is available via online chat, phone, or email.

 Pros & Cons